peterhnm/dazn_player/README.md

 ## About The Project
 This plugin adds an option in the context menu that tweaks the `dazn.com` media player.
-It does this by removing the side panel, which shows statistics about the game being shown.
+It does this by removing the side panel, which shows statistics about the game.
 This allows the media player to be expanded.
 > *__Note__*: You need to reload after you went back to the home screen.